harrisondscott/attachmentgenie-grafana_agent/REFERENCE.md

 Data type: `String[1]`

-Version of grafana_agent to install.
+Version of grafana-agent to install.

 ##### <a name="service_name"></a>`service_name`